Meet our guides: Jessica Hjert Flod

-To write about the most difficult aspects of life – to share about her anxiety as well as her diagnoses – helps her feel better, and she knows her writing help others as well.
+“Writing about the most difficult aspects of life – sharing about my anxiety as well as my diagnoses – helps me feel better, and I know that my writing helps others as well’, says writer and Write Your Self Guide, Jessica Hjert Flod.

 “As humans, we all deal with the same emotions.
 We’re not alone.”

-Jessica has a degree in behavioral science and the purpose of her work within the criminal care system is to reduce relapse into crime and to motivate and support people to seek change.
-She writes reports to the courts, leads addiction treatment programs as well as group programs for men who abuse women.
+Jessica has a degree in behavioural science and the purpose of her work within the criminal care system is to reduce relapse into crime and to motivate and support people to seek change.
+She writes reports to the courts, and leads addiction treatment programmes as well as group programmes for men who abuse women.
 Jessica meets people in deep crisis on a daily basis.
-Her professional experience coupled with a thorough university education have lead to a deep interest in the workings of the human psyche.
+Her professional experience, coupled with a thorough university education, has led to a deep interest in the workings of the human psyche.
 So has her own personal experience of mental health issues.

 Being open is a positive thing

-Five years ago, during a rough period of her life, Jessica started a blog.
+Five years ago, during a rough period in her life, Jessica started a blog.

 The blog became widely read and shared.
 Jessica received neither hate nor bullying, only love.
 Still, sometimes people ask her if she regrets being so open; if it has complicated her professional role, for example.